chirp/chirp-embedded-examples/bela/README.md

 # Chirp + Bela

-Use the high audio fidelity Bela cape for BeagleBone Black board to send and receive data via sound with Chirp SDK !
+Use the high audio fidelity Bela cape for BeagleBone Black board to send and receive data via sound with the Chirp C SDK !

 ## Prerequisites